WERDXZ/werdxz-info/scripts/portfolio/README.md

 ./scripts/portfolio/about.sh list

 # Get about content for a mode
-./scripts/portfolio/about.sh get fullstack
+./scripts/portfolio/about.sh get rust

 # Set about content for a mode (multiple paragraphs)
-./scripts/portfolio/about.sh set fullstack \
+./scripts/portfolio/about.sh set rust \
-    "I'm a full-stack developer specializing in modern web applications." \
+    "I'm a Rust developer specializing in systems programming." \
-    "My focus is on creating seamless user experiences."
+    "My focus is on building high-performance, reliable software."
 ```

 ## Projects